maniospas/Blombly/docs/basics/builtins.md

 print("Sum is {x+y}");
 ```

-Format numbers using the element access notation by providing a string specification.
-Formatted numbers
+Format numbers using providing a string specification in the element access notation.
-returns a string and looks like this:
+Formatting returns a string and looks like this:

 ```java
 //main.bb